SemyonKim/java-practice-examples/README.md

 ![Gradle](https://img.shields.io/badge/Gradle-9.2-02303A.svg?logo=gradle)
 ![Tagline](https://img.shields.io/badge/Hands--on_Java_practice_from_basics_to_advanced-1E90FF?style=for-the-badge)

-This repository contains my practical implementations of examples from *On Java 8* by Bruce Eckel.
+This repository contains my practical implementations of selected examples from *On Java 8* by Bruce Eckel.
+I am not implementing every example from the book(s) — only those I find interesting or useful.
 In the future, I plan to expand with examples from other classic Java books, but *On Java 8* is the starting point.

 ---